Fully coupled functional equations for the quark sector of QCD: Summary

 In our opinion, the present comprehensive SDE approach, and in particular the combined use of functional relations for correlation functions, is essential for a successful quantitative investigation of many open physics problems in QCD, ranging from the hadron bound-state properties to the chiral phase structure and critical end point. \\[3ex]

 {\bf Acknowledgements}\\[-1ex]

-We thank A.C.~Aguilar and G.~Eichmann for discussions.
+We thank A.C.~Aguilar, G.~Eichmann, C.F.~Fischer, M.Q.~Huber, and B.-J. Schaefer for discussions.
 F.~Gao is supported by the Alexander von Humboldt foundation.
 This work is supported by EMMI and the BMBF grant 05P18VHFCA, by the Spanish Ministry of Economy and Competitiveness (MINECO) under grant FPA2017-84543-P, and the grant Prometeo/2019/087 of the Generalitat Valenciana.
 It is part of and supported by the DFG Collaborative Research Centre SFB 1225 (ISOQUANT) and the DFG under Germany's Excellence Strategy EXC - 2181/1 - 390900948 (the Heidelberg Excellence Cluster STRUCTURES).